ezekiel-dev/Hello-World/README.md

 # Hello-World

-I am using this repository to learn work around GitHub collaboration.
+My name is Mworekwa Ezekiel and I am new to software development.
+Well I intend to use thus repository to learn how github collaboration works.